Hitachi-ID/bravura-safe_server/README.md

 ## Contribute

 Code contributions are welcome!
 Visual Studio or VS Code is highly recommended if you are working on this project.
 Please commit any pull requests against the `master` branch.
 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for more info (and feel free to contribute to that guide as well).

-Security audits and feedback are welcome.
-Please open an issue or email us privately if the report is sensitive in nature.
-You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.
-We also run a program on [HackerOne](https://hackerone.com/bitwarden).

 No grant of any rights in the trademarks, service marks, or logos of Bitwarden is made (except as may be necessary to comply with the notice requirements as applicable), and use of any Bitwarden trademarks must comply with [Bitwarden Trademark Guidelines](https://github.com/bitwarden/server/blob/master/TRADEMARK_GUIDELINES.md).